 But it definitely didn’t make what I thought I had to offer her any VALUABLE to her.

-It just means that a woman who was able to facilitate that would be a ‘better friend’ to her and SHE would perceive more VALUE in that than what I had to give.
+It just means that a woman who was able to facilitate that goal for her, would be a ‘better friend’ to her.

-This idea is true than with MEN!
+This idea is never more true than with MEN!

-It doesn’t matter how much WE think we are giving to a man, what we give is usually what is High Value in a WOMAN’S world, but the man couldn’t care less, and doesn’t value it.
+What we give is usually what is High Value in a WOMAN’S world, but the man couldn’t care less, and doesn’t value it.

 (What Is The One Specific Emotional Trigger Within Every Single Man in this World That Inspires Him to WANT to Commit to One Woman, Want to Take Care of Her, Worship Her and Only Her?
 Click here to find out right now…)